wbrawner/jelos.org/docs/configure/themes.md

     - ${system.theme}.png
 - The theme will look them them up in that order.
 I recommend SVGs as they scale better on different resolutions.
 - `${system.theme}.svg/png` should be named for the system you are looking to override.
 For example if you wanted to override the artwork for `snes` you would create an image called `snes.svg` or `snes.png` in the logos folder
+- once your images are in place you turn on custom logos by changing the Color Scheme to `Custom`

 ### Color Schemes